ricardespinas/rest_api_products/README.md

     cp .env.example .env
     cp .env.example .env.testing
-    And add this line TESTING_ENV=true inside .env.testing
+    And add this line TESTING_ENV=true inside .env.testing and also change DB_DATABASE=DBNAME to DB_DATABASE=DBNAME_tests

 ### 2. Laravel requires a unique application key to encrypt data.
 You can generate this key by running the following command: